 Damon: I’ve got to say, that was pretty awesome.

 Gastro: Totally, but treatment can take its toll, so when it’s done you might need physical therapy to help you recover

 from the surgery...

-It can be really scary when the doctor tells you that you have cancer.
+Chi: It can be really scary when a doctor tells you that you have cancer.

 Dara: I remember when you came home and told us, I couldn’t believe it!
 I was so scared, but also kind of angry.